AvijitGhosh82/sheldonchatbot/ReadME.md

-# Facebook Messenger Bot
+# Sheldonisms Messenger Bot

-We are building a chat bot for the KOSS Fb page to automate messages.
-Work in progress.
+A messenger chatbot that replies with random quotes by Sheldon Cooper of Big Bang Theory.

+(Click here to chat)[https://www.messenger.com/t/therealbazin